Costa Favolosa Cruise Review

 The Costa Favolosa was incredibly clean.
 Every area of the ship was spotless, as they were scrubbed daily.
 The ship was spotless almost immediately, even after some of the huge parties we had on board.
 The pools were also cleaned every night.
 The buffet area was constantly sanitized and washed.
 All the common areas were constantly polished and cleaned.

 We only had one minor problem with cleanliness on board.
 On the last sea day, in the afternoon, Rick was curious to try the jacuzzi in the room, so he ran a bath.
 I turned on the jets, and everything was good — until he noticed a lot of black floaters in the water.
 They looked disgusting, so he drained the tub and gently reported it to the cabin housekeeping manager.
-Rick wasn’t angry but more concerned about a future passenger getting upset.
-The housekeeping manager apologized deeply, and he said that the jacuzzi should have been sanitized and checked, but for some reason, it was not.
-But overall, it was a minor inconvenience.
-Perhaps not a lot of people use it, so nobody noticed.

 Entertainment